 This document describes recommendations to consider against password-spray attacks aimed at Remote Access VPN services in Secure Firewall.

-Password spray attacks are a type of brute-force attack where an attacker attempts to gain unauthorized access to multiple user accounts by systematically trying a few commonly used passwords across many accounts.
+Password spray attacks are a type of brute-force attack where an attacker tries to gain unauthorized access to multiple user accounts by systematically using a few commonly used passwords across many accounts.
 Successful password spray attacks can lead to unauthorized access to sensitive information, data breaches, and potential compromises of network integrity

 Moreover, these attacks, even when unsuccessful in their attempt to gain access, can consume computational resources from the Secure Firewall and prevent valid users from connecting to the remote access VPN services.